 For details on the fiscal 2017 proposed City budget CLICK HERE.

 The Holmes Aquatic Center has adopted a new mascot!
 We found this young shark swimming in Turtle Creek and we thought the pool complex was the perfect home for our new friend.
 Our shark is currently in Lifeguard Training and is ready to meet you this summer, but we need your help in naming our new companion.
 Give it a try.
 We’re sure you will come up with some “fintastic” suggestions.

 Where to find Name Our Mascot entry cards

 Entry cards and suggestion boxes are located at City Hall, UP Public Library, the Holmes Aquatic Center and the City’s Peek Service Center.
 The person who names our new mascot will receive a 2017 Pool Party, a swag bag of HAC gear and lifetime bragging rights!

 The winning name will be announced Labor Day Weekend.

 Due to Oncor crew workload and spring storms throughout Texas, the announced vegetation management effort originally scheduled for May and June has been delayed.
-Trimming efforts won't begin until late July at the earliest.
+Trimming efforts won't begin until September.
 The map below shows the streets and alleys (marked in green) where work will occur.
 These activities are focused on reducing tree-related power outages and providing a safer environment for utility works.